 - Might qualify for a lower monthly payment: Consolidating your loans will expand your loan terms from the standard 10-year term to up to 30 years, which might lower your monthly payment to a more manageable amount.

 - Fixed interest rates: Variable interest rates mean your loan payments can change from one month to another, depending on market conditions.
 Fixed rates mean you’re making the same payment every month.
-Federal loans only offer fixed rate consolidation loans, while private consolidation loans might offer both.
+Federal loans only offer fixed rate loans, while private consolidation loans might offer both.

 - Help if you have no credit or low credit: There is no credit check required when you apply for federal consolidation.
 For private consolidation, there are some lenders that will accept you with a fair credit score or sparse credit history.